Franck-Dernoncourt/NeuroNER/install_mac.md

 Note that for GPU support, [GPU requirements for Tensorflow](https://www.tensorflow.org/install/install_mac) must be satisfied.

-To install a few more packages which NeuroNER depends on:
+To install a few more Python packages which NeuroNER depends on:

 ```
 sudo pip3 install -U networkx matplotlib scikit-learn scipy spacy pycorenlp